adlnet/xAPI-Spec/xAPI-Data.md

 for a question are complex and correct responses cannot be exhaustively listed, Learning Record are discouraged from using the "correct responses pattern" property.

-Clients cannot infer success based on comparison of the Response with the Correct Responses Pattern, nor can they rely on the Correct Responses Pattern always being exhaustive.
+Learning Record Consumers cannot infer success based on comparison of the Response with the Correct Responses Pattern, nor can they rely on the Correct Responses Pattern always being exhaustive.
 The Learning Record Provider is allowed to mark questions as correct where the response does not match the correct responses pattern, though this is discouraged except in exceptional circumstances.

 Where the Correct Response Pattern contains an empty array, the meaning of this is that there is no correct answer; all answers are incorrect.
 Where any answer is correct (e.g. in a survey), the Correct Response Pattern property